Scalingo/php-buildpack/README.md

 ## How to use it

-This buildpack is used automatically by Appsdeck.
+This buildpack is used automatically by Scalingo.
 So you juste need to create a PHP application and to deploy it.

 ```
 scalingo create my-php-app